sgtcoolguy/axway-open-docs/content/en/docs/appc/Alloy_Framework/Alloy_Guide/Alloy_Test_Apps/Advanced/Localization.md

 ![local](/Images/appc/download/attachments/41845663/local.png)

-The global L() function, which maps Titanium.Locale.getString(), can be invoked from a Alloy controller, XML view, or TSS file.
+The global L() function, which maps Titanium.Locale.getString(), can be invoked from an Alloy controller, XML view, or TSS file.
 Below is the sample application's main index.xml view.

 app/views/index.xml